-Since no other features of historical or prehistoric origin were encountered, the present study concludes that no "historical resources" exist within the project area.
-Accordingly, CRM TECH recommends to the City of Lancaster a finding of No Impact regarding "historical resources."
-No further cultural resources investigation is recommended for the project unless development plans undergo such changes as to include areas not covered by this study.
+Through the various avenues of research, this study did not encounter any "historical resources" within the project area.
+Therefore, CRM TECH recommends to the City of Lancaster a finding of No Impact regarding "historical resources."
+No further cultural resources investigation is recommended for the project unless development plans undergo such changes so as to include areas not covered by this study.
 However, if buried cultural materials are encountered during any earth-moving operations associated with the project, all work in that area should be halted or diverted until a qualified archaeologist can evaluate the nature and significance of the finds.